 Attendance and Removal of Elected Representatives: It is expected that a JAAC member will prioritize attendance at meetings.

 A JAAC voting member may be removed if three (3) consecutive absences from meetings occur without being excused by the Chair.
-Removal would occur by a majority vote of those voting members present at a properly called meeting of the body responsible whofor electinged the member.
+Removal would occur by a majority vote of those voting members present at a properly called meeting of the body responsible for electing the member.

 An JAAC voting member may also be removed for cause which shall require an affirmative vote of at least two-thirds (2/3) of the total voting power of the JAAC (excluding the voting power of the member in question).
 If removed for cause, the person shall have those hearing and appeal rights proscribed in the USAV Bylaws.